 - The cursor is closed after leaving the FOR LOOP

 - No error handling needed for the “END OF DATA” situation

 Teradata Stored Procedures – Dynamic Result Sets

-Cursors can be used to return complete result sets to the caller, for example to the SQL assistant.
-To prepare a stored procedure to return a result set must put the DYNAMIC RESULT SETS n statement before the BEGIN of the first compound statement:
+Cursors can return complete result sets to the caller, for example, to the SQL assistant.
+To prepare a stored procedure to return a result set, place the DYNAMIC RESULT SETS n statement before the first compound statement: